intel/ittapi/ittapi-rs/ittapi-sys/README.md

 ### Regenerate Bindings

-If the `ittapi-rs` bindings are not up to date, they can be regenerated with:
+If the `ittapi-sys` bindings are not up to date, they can be regenerated with:

 ```sh
 BLESS=1 cargo test